-Reimbursement policies serve as a guide to assist you in accurate claim submissions and to outline the basis for reimbursement if the service is covered by a member's Healthy Blue benefit plan.
-These policies can be accessed on the provider site.
+These reimbursement policies serve as a guide to assist you in accurate claim submissions and to outline the basis for reimbursement if Healthy Blue covered the service for a member's benefit plan.
+The determination that a service, procedure, or item is covered under a member's benefit plan is not a determination that you will be reimbursed.
 Services must meet authorization and medical necessity guidelines appropriate to the procedure and diagnosis as well as to the member's state of residence.
-Covered services do not guarantee reimbursement unless specific criteria are met.

-You must follow proper billing and submission guidelines, including using industry standard, compliant codes on all claim submissions.
-Services should be billed with Current Procedure Terminology (CPT) codes, Healthcare Common Procedure Coding System (HCPCS) codes and/or revenue codes which indicate the services and/or procedures performed.
-The billed code(s) are required to be fully supported in the medical record and/or office notes.
-Unless otherwise noted within the policy, our policies apply to participating providers and facilities.
+You must follow proper billing and submission guidelines.
+You are required to use industry standard, compliant codes on all claim submissions.
+Services should be billed with CPT codes, HCPCS codes, and/or revenue codes.
+These codes denote the services and/or procedures performed and, when billed, must be fully supported in the medical record and/or office notes.
+Unless otherwise noted within the policy, our policies apply to both participating providers and facilities.